 Deb Mozden is the Executive Director of Turning Points Network, a member program of the Coalition, which is located in Sullivan County.
 Deb has been the director of TPN for more than 30 years.
 She has been an active member of the NHCADSV Participating Membership Council, has participated on various committees of the Coalition, and has been active in Sullivan County.
 Her community involvement includes collaborating on numerous local initiatives and boards, including the Greater Claremont Chamber of Commerce, and the Sullivan County Oral Health Community Collaborative.

-Amanda Grady Sexton is The Coalition's Director of Public Affairs.
+Amanda Grady Sexton is the Director of Public Affairs for NHCADSV.
 In this role, she leads the organization's strategic communications, government relations, and stewardship programs.

-In 2016 Politico named Amanda one of “the most plugged-in activists and elected officials” in NH, and the Boston Globe called her one of NH’s “most desirable endorsements for candidates seeking the Presidency.”
-In 2009 Amanda was named one of the New Hampshire Union Leader's "40 Under Forty" and received the NH Governor's Commission on Domestic and Sexual Violence's top honor, the "Honorable William B. Paine II Award.”
+In 2016, Politico named Amanda one of “the most plugged-in activists and elected officials” in NH, and the Boston Globe called her one of NH’s “most desirable endorsements for candidates seeking the Presidency.”
+In 2009, Amanda was named one of the New Hampshire Union Leader's "40 Under Forty" Award recipients, an honor which recognizes the state’s brightest young achievers who have a record of professional and volunteer excellence.
+Amanda also received the NH Governor's Commission on Domestic and Sexual Violence's top honor, the "Honorable William B. Paine II Award.”
+Amanda is also the recipient of the NH Attorney General’s 2017 Sandra Matheson Award for Exemplary Commitment to Victims of Crime, which recognizes an individual or agency that embodies commitment, collaboration, and leadership to improve the rights and services for victims of crime in NH.
+In 2016, thanks largely to Amanda’s work to advance NH’s Rape Shield Law, NHCADSV received the National Crime Victim Law Institute’s Victims’ Rights Partnership Award, which recognizes the collaborative efforts of individuals that have devoted their time to advancing crime victims’ rights.
 Amanda has been appointed to serve on state commissions and oversight committees by Governors Shaheen, Benson, Lynch, and Hassan.

 In addition to her work at the Coalition, Amanda is serving as a 3rd term City Councilor in Concord, NH where she lives with her husband and their two children.